ReinoldoCaceres/sports-app/README.md

 ## **Contributing**

 If you're interested in contributing to the University Sports Matching App, please feel free to email me.
-We welcome all contributions and feedback!
+We welcome all contributions and feedback! :smile: